Gambling and online casinos in Chad

 - employment - about 1,200 people.

-The state directs part of the funds to
+The state directs part of the funds to social and educational projects through the Jeux pour le Développement Foundation.

 Cultural and religious context

-In the northern provinces, gambling is practically absent,- while in the southern and central regions it is perceived
+In the northern provinces, gambling is practically absent, while in the southern and central regions it is perceived as entertainment and an element of urban culture.

 The government takes a compromise approach:- games are allowed, but under strict supervision and with a focus on responsible gambling.